Qannaf/STL_CPlusPlus/README.md

 }
 ```
 <p>Output</p>
-Vector is not partitioned
+<pre>Vector is not partitioned
 Now, vector is partitioned after partition operation
-The partitioned vector is : 2 8 6 5 1 7
+The partitioned vector is : 2 8 6 5 1 7</pre>
-<pre></pre>

 <br><br>
 <a name="1a5c"></a><a name="1a5d"></a>